isomerpages/mlaw-corp/news/speeches/_posts/2009-11-04-Speech-by-Minister-for-Law-K-Shanmugam-at-the-5th-International-Conference-on-South-Asia.md

 ---
-layout: post
-title: Speech by Minister for Law K Shanmugam at the 5th International Conference on South Asia
+title: 'Speech by Minister for Law K Shanmugam at the 5th International Conference on South Asia'
 permalink: /news/speeches/speech-by-minister-for-law-k-shanmugam-at-the-5th-international-conference-on-south-asia
 breadcrumb: Speeches
-collection_name: news

 ---

 4 Nov 2009 Posted in [Speeches](/news/speeches)